-Named after Arun, the God of the Dawn, Wat Arun stands at 79 meters tall beside the Chao Phraya River and is one of the best attractions in Bangkok.
+Named after Arun (the God of the Dawn) Wat Arun measures 79 meters tall along side the Chao Phraya River.
+In my opinion it’s one of the best attractions in Bangkok.
 The tower is beautiful at any time of day, but it’s extra gorgeous when you catch the ceramic and colored porcelain tiles in the right light.
 The main tower is guarded by two giants that are indeed a sight!

 4. WAT PHO

-Wat Pho is home to the famous Reclining Buddha that lays at 15 meters tall and 46 meters long and is covered in gold leaf.
+Wat Pho is the home of the famous Reclining Buddha.
+This Buddha measures 15 meters tall and 46 meters long and is covered in gold leaf.
 It’s hard to picture its true size so a visit in person is a must.
 The entire complex is more than just the Reclining Buddha though.
 Wat Pho also holds the largest collection of Buddha images in Thailand.
 You’ll want to spend some time roaming around in awe of the colorful and intricate details of the temples as Wat Pho is one of the best places to visit in Bangkok.